 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical fiction, military fiction is a paperback edition that was published by Penguin on April 1, 2001 and has 320 pages.
+historical fiction, military fiction that was published by Penguin on April 1, 2001 and has 320 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Sharpe's Fortress: India 1803, Sharpe's Trafalgar: Richard Sharpe & the Battle of Trafalgar, October 21, 1805, arpe's Prey: Denmark, 1807, Sharpe's Rifles, Sharpe's Havoc: Portugal 1809, Sharpe’s Eagle, Sharpe’s Escape: Richard Sharpe and the Bussaco Campaign, Sharpe's Gold: Richard Sharpe and the Destruction of Almeida, Sharpe's Battle: Richard Sharpe and the Battle of Fuentes de Oñoro, Sharpe's Company, Sharpe's Sword, Sharpe's Fury: Richard Sharpe and the Battle of Barrosa, Sharpe's Enemy: The Defense of Portugal, Christmas 1812, Sharpe's Regiment

 Sixteenth in the Richard Sharpe historical military fiction series revolving around Major Richard Sharpe and the Peninsular War against Napoleon with this story set in Vitoria, Spain, in 1813.

 It starts brutally, slips into cleverness, and then wallows in the greed of a priest with dreams of becoming a cardinal.
 Being a priest is no guarantee of being a Christian as Hacha proves.